 Trafficking takes place globally and within the United States.
 It can happen in cities, suburbs, and rural areas and affects children from all walks of life.
 In the United States, a person does not need to cross international or even state borders to be considered a victim of trafficking.
 Human trafficking has been reported in all 50 states.

 There is no one "face of human trafficking."
 Children are vulnerable to sexual exploitation and trafficking regardless of race, ethnicity, gender identity, sexual orientation, class, religion, education, or national identity.
 While it can happen to any child, often traffickers target children from vulnerable and underserved populations.

 How does it happen?

+Children may be recruited by professional traffickers and other brokers, who utilize complex psychological and manipulation tactics to lure children in.
+This process is called grooming.
 Children as young as 12 and 13 are integrated into the sex industry and are bought and sold alongside adults.
 The term commercial sexual exploitation of children (CSEC) refers to any commercial transactions involving the sexual abuse of children under the age of 18.
-This includes abuse that has been recorded in photographs or videos and sold.
+This includes abuse that has been recorded in photographs or videos and then sold.
 Child sexual abuse materials (CSAM) has been produced depicting the actual sexual violation of children as young as one week old.

 How many children are victims of trafficking and commercial sexual exploitation?